buhrmi/buhrmi/README.md

 #### [SimpWars](https://github.com/buhrmi/simpwars) (in development)

-A browser-based game where you can buy and sell your favourite Twitch streamers.
+A browser-based game where you can buy, upgrade and sell your favourite Twitch streamers.

 #### New Projects